What is Novated Leasing and is it Right for Me? (A Detailed Guide)

 Some of the cost is taken from your ‘after-tax’ income

-Fringe Benefits Tax (FBT) is a tax which is applied to benefits you receive from your employer that aren’t in the form of cash salary or wages.
+Fringe Benefits Tax (FBT) is a tax that is applied to benefits you receive from your employer that aren’t in the form of cash salary or wages.
 Since a novated lease is a benefit outside your cash salary or wages, it is subject to FBT.

 However, to help offset any FBT you may be liable to pay on your novated lease, your deductions can be set up to include a portion of your post-tax salary.
 This is known as the Employee Contribution Method (ECM).
 By paying using the ECM, you reduce the taxable value of the car, which in turn reduces the FBT payable to nil.

 Budgeting your car's running costs

 Say goodbye to bill-shock.
 One of the most popular aspects of novated leasing is the budget convenience of having all your car’s running costs spread out over the course of a year.
 If you’re paid fortnightly, this means 26 payroll deductions covering your car payments alongside such costs as:

 If you’re paid weekly, the costs will be spread over 52 pay runs; monthly, 12 pay runs.